-Since 2016, Emiliano is a joint research fellow at the Chair of Risk, Safety and Uncertainty Quantification and at the RiskLab of ETH Zürich.
+From 2016 to 2019, Emiliano was a joint research fellow at the Chair of Risk, Safety and Uncertainty Quantification and at the RiskLab of ETH Zürich.
 Together with Prof. Bruno Sudret and Prof. Emer.
 Paul Embrechts, he investigated copula dependence models for improving estimation in uncertainty quantification and machine learning problems.
-His research focus has been on risk and reliability analysis for computationally expensive models and data-driven predictions under data scarcity.
-As a UQLab developer, he has been responsible for a major overhaul of the INPUT module, newly featuring vine copula models of input dependencies as well as statistical inference of probabilistic input models.
+His research focus had been on risk and reliability analysis for computationally expensive models and data-driven predictions under data scarcity.
+As a UQLab developer, he was responsible for a major overhaul of the INPUT module, newly featuring vine copula models of input dependencies as well as statistical inference of probabilistic input models.

 Philippe Wiederkehr received his MSc in civil engineering with majors in structural and geotechnical engineering from ETH Zurich in February 2018.
 His MSc research focused on sensitivity analysis for dependent input variables at the Chair of Risk, Safety and Uncertainty Quantification.